mghlm/GlobeNotes/README.md

 The estimated time allocations for the different aspects of the app is as follows:

 - Setting up Firebase as a backend: 2 hours
-- Setting up and planning the architecture / design patterns: 1.5 hour
+- Setting up and planning the architecture / design approach: 1.5 hour
 - Setting up managers and service layer: 2.5 hours
 - Setting up the ViewControllers: 7 hours
 - Setting up the Presenters: 6 hours
-- Setting up the Map: 1.5 hours
 - Setting up the UI - 3 hours
+- Setting up Unit and UI tests - 2 hours

-Total estimated time spent: 23.5 hours
+Total estimated time spent: 24 hours

 ### Technologies used